THE 2019 GARDENING SEASON IS IN FULL SWING!

-Volunteer workdays are held during spring/summer at Soil&Water Garden on Wednesday and Saturday mornings and are family friendly.
+Volunteer workdays are held every WEDNESDAY and SATURDAY mornings from 9 AM - 11 AM at Soil&Water Garden and are family friendly.
 We accept volunteers regardless of skill level.
 There is a rotation in roles, but we’ll teach you all the skills you need to know, and at the end you’ll receive portions of each harvest.
 Teenagers can earn community service credits for school in addition to getting produce for their families.
 Donations are also vital to our growth, as we use them for seeds, supplies, and outreach.

 If you choose to volunteer, your time commitment can be as little or as much as you like.
 Each workday is around two hours.
 A low commitment would be one workday a month (about two hours total) but we'd love your help every week if possible.
 If you like what we do, volunteer for a committee and help create events for the rest of the community.

 1. Create an environment around food production and preparation to build community and develop a sense of belonging for residents.